 Odds & Ends

-Paul Coffey was traded by the Flyers, on June 27, 1998, to the Blackhawks for a fifth-round draft pick.
+The Flyers traded Paul Coffey on June 27, 1998, to the Blackhawks for a fifth-round draft pick.
 Coffey’s time in Chicago was rather forgettable as it only lasted for 10 games before he was traded to the Hurricanes for Nelson Emerson.

-Pat Quinn stepped down as general manager of the Maple Leafs, on June 27, 2003, but remained on as head coach.
+Pat Quinn stepped down as general manager of the Maple Leafs on June 27, 2003, but remained head coach.
 He was their head coach for the next two seasons before getting fired after missing the playoffs in 2005-06.
 Quinn was eventually replaced by John Ferguson Jr.

 Happy Birthday to You

 There is a total of 21 current and former players who have been born on June 27.
-The most notable of the bunch are Eric Cairns (46), Calvin Thurkauf (23), German Rubtsov (22) and the late Don Raleigh.
+The most notable of the bunch are Eric Cairns (47), Calvin Thurkauf (24), German Rubtsov (23), Kevin Bahl (21), and the late Don Raleigh.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.